mui/material-ui/docs/packages/feedback/README.md

   --key-schema AttributeName=id,KeyType=HASH AttributeName=page,KeyType=RANGE \
   --provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=1 \
   --query TableDescription.TableArn --output text \
-  --table-name ratings-dev
+  --table-name feedback-dev
 ```

-You will need to repeat this command to create a `ratings-prod` table for production.
+You will need to repeat this command to create a table for production, for example `feedback-prod`.

 For on-demand throughput, replace: